werf/werf/docs/_includes/cli/werf_cleanup.md

       --docker-config='':
             Specify docker config directory path.
 WERF_DOCKER_CONFIG or DOCKER_CONFIG or ~/.docker will be used by default (in the order of priority).
+            Command needs granted permissions to read, pull and delete images from the specified stages storage and images repo
       --dry-run=false:
             Indicate what the command would do without actually doing that -h, --help=false: